 If you have a swimming pool at home, then you have a place where you can chill out and relax with friends and family.
-Remember, though, that extensive renovation will be needed.
+Remember, though, that extensive renovation will be needed to be carried out by an experienced renovation contractor.
 In an article for SwimmingPool.com, writer Janel Evans says:

 You’ve decided that this year is the year to give your home a facelift, but in the midst of a home renovation, don’t forget to remodel your pool area.
 A pool remodel can make an impressive difference in your outdoor living space.

 Renovating and adding new features to a pool is a popular home project.
 If you haven’t done much with your pool other than maintenance and upkeep, you will be amazed at the new features, materials and equipment that are available today.
 Even small changes will help you reap big benefits – in addition to money and energy saving upgrades; you might consider adding a hot tub area or outdoor kitchen (click here to see some examples).

 A casual drive through some of New Jersey’s more affluent neighborhoods may reveal that many houses will have a swimming pool and a nearby patio.
 Several of them will sport the finest amenities but have been cordoned off for security/privacy reasons.
 If you are looking to modernize your swimming pools, make it happen through an NJ swimming pools contractor like Tranquility Pools Inc. (TPI).